exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 <i>15103 VHS Fury</i> was just too party conflict dependent to work for solo.

-<i>15106 Salt Crown</i> was more of a scenario than a game; there just didn't seem to be much incentive to play there for me.
-This was my second to last read of the night so I was probably fatigued.
+<i>15106 Salt Crown</i> felt more like a scenario than a game; there just didn't seem to be much incentive to play there for me.
+This was my second to last read of the night so I was fatigued and didn't do it justice.

 <i>15107 Platonic Mastery</i> had some interesting "Last Airbender" mechanics but I wasn't excited by the framing.